 How Do You Use a Himalayan Salt Block?

-Make Sure You Know Which Is The Top and Which The Bottom
+Make Sure You Know the Top and the Bottom

 It is important to always cook on the same side of the block.
 This will ensure the same side will always be heated, which will discourage cracking and fissures, ensuring you and your block a long and fruitful relationship together.